tf2pickup-pl/docs.tf2pickup.pl/docs/final-touches.md

 ![game-servers-configuration](/img/content/game-servers-configuration.png)

 If you have any static servers, they will show up on the list.
 You can click on any of them in order to see their address and to perform diagnostics.
-For that click **Run diagnostics** button in order to start.
+In order to do that, click the **Run diagnostics** button.
 The site will perform tests to ensure the game server works correctly.

 ![game-server-details](/img/content/game-server-details.png)